bonenaut7/gdx-psx/README.md

 graphics with few simple steps!
 If you have questions or suggestions for this project, or you want to just chat about it - welcome to our [discord](https://discord.gg/2FqQQxyFS8).

-## Features:
+## 3D Features:
-- Vertex Jitter (Vertex Snapping)
+- Vertex Snapping (Vertex Jitter)
+- Texture Affine Mapping
+- LUT-Mapping (Diffuse, Specular, Emissive)

+## 2D Post-processing Features:
 - Screen dithering with Bayer matrices based on Color depth reduction
-- Resolution downscaling to specific resolution and by factor With few deprecated features like texture color depth reduction :b
+- Resolution downscaling to specific resolution and by factor

+## Work in progress
+- Demo application
+- 3D effects support for Decals

 ## Demo:
 You can look at demo [here](https://m3.fxg.by/gdxpsx.mp4)